 This article draws an analogy between QoS for networks and for applications, resulting in a mapping guide between the two and introducing a production solution for Java, (J)Ruby, and (J)Python apps.

 James Madison shows how architects can bring agile and architecture practices together to pragmatically balance business and architectural priorities while delivering both with agility.
 3

 In this article, author Olivier Gaudin discusses the differences between internal and external software quality and how to perform the software quality assessment using Sonar and JaCoCo tools.
 2

 Fabian Kiss makes the case for a lightweight approach to documenting the rationale and decision process behind design decisions to tie the source code to its meaning in the application domain.
 4

-Fixed price contracts are evil - this is what can often be heard from agilists.
-On the other hand those contracts are reality which many agile teams have to face.
-But what if we try to tame it instead of fighting against it?
-How can a company execute this kind of contract using agile practices to achieve better results with lower risk?
-This article will try to answer those questions.
+Fixed price contracts are often decried as evil, however they are something which many agile teams face.
+How can a company execute one using agile practices to achieve better results with lower risk?
+15

 To turn code into working software we need to deploy and test it.
 Often, we fail to emphasize the latter as well as the former.
 2

 In this article, the layered architecture of test automation is presented to solve the problem of test logic getting buried in unrelated supporting code.
 9